-The statutory guidance for Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019) states that pupils by the end of primary school should know, the facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking.
+The statutory guidance for Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019 - implemented in 2021 due to covid) states that pupils by the end of primary school should know, the facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking.
 It also states under the healthy eating subheading that pupils should know, the characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol on diet or health).

-At Giffards, we have adapted a Scheme of Work published by the PSHE association that was built in response to the latest documentation regarding statutory Relationships Education, Relationships and Sex Education (RSE) and Health Education.
-This builds in opportunities for children to discuss their feelings towards drugs and other substances as well as giving teachers the opportunity to teach the knowledge of the statutory framework.
+At Giffards, we have adapted a Scheme of Work called you, me, PSHE published by Islington that was built in response to the latest documentation regarding statutory Relationships Education, Relationships and Sex Education (RSE) and Health Education.
+The strand, covered in each group from 1-6 called builds in opportunities for children to discuss their feelings towards drugs and other substances as well as giving teachers the opportunity to teach the knowledge of the statutory framework.